@startupjs/worker

 Public Exports

-@startupjs/worker:runJob(name, data?, options?)@startupjs/worker/init:initWorker(options?)@startupjs/worker/plugin: StartupJS plugin export used by plugin registry
+@startupjs/worker:runJob(name, data?, options?)@startupjs/worker: named job helpers listed above@startupjs/worker/init:initWorker(options?)@startupjs/worker/plugin: StartupJS plugin export used by plugin registry

 Error Handling and Results